 Reflecting on this nation’s celebration, I came to realize that Thanksgiving epitomizes America the Good.
 You see kindness in the people.
 That’s not to say they are always civilized to one another, especially in political debate as witnessed in the months leading up to any election; right and left wing positions are as hardened as ever.
 Yet, apart from an insatiable race for the almighty buck, a shallow infatuation with celebrities, and a few other vices I need not mention, American values are admirable.

 This brings me to the tattered flag that hung in shame from my neighbor’s California beach house.
 Not only on the homeland, but throughout the world the Stars & Stripes has stood for American ideals such as liberty, happiness and equality for all.
 The red, white and blue rag that I saw blowing in the wind every day was an outrage.
-Yet, I could not avoid the tattered rag’s symbolism; this once great nation is now burdened by debt, unemployment, homelessness, and divisiveness.
+Yet, I could not avoid the tattered rag’s symbolism; a once great nation is burdened by debt, unemployment, homelessness, and divisiveness.
 Any student of history will tell you that every empire crumbles when it succumbs to complacency – when its leaders and its citizens forget that “privilege” does not mean “right.”
 Home ownership is an example of a privilege.
 As with most things in life, the harder you work for a privilege, the more you appreciate it.

 Like a troubled company swimming in red ink, America has its work cut out for it.
 Politicians say they have the “will” but they seldom show the “way.”
 Maybe it is time to return to those old fashioned values, the ones that built this remarkable country in the first place.
 What harm could come from hard work, personal sacrifice and acceptance of responsibility?
 I’ve a hunch bringing these values back into the family unit might be a heck of a good start for our good friends south of the line.